Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 =======

+## 2018-02-10 Fix Issue #28 and add help
+* Fix issue #28 - Undo changes that checked for null, and then would use a null, rather than return a null..
+* Add initial API Help from DocFX

 ## 2018-01-27pm New Nuget package release
 * New Nuget package, version `4.70.544` (build date January 27th, 2018) has been released